Consensys/secureum-diligence-bootcamp/day2/example3_assert/README.md

 ## The problem

-In `contracts/BatchTransfer.sol` we have provided a simple contract `BatchTransfer` that sends a certain amount of eth to a bunch of addresses.
+In `contracts/BatchSend.sol` we have provided a simple contract `BatchSend` that sends a certain amount of eth to a bunch of addresses.
 One informal property we may want to state about this contract is that: "We expect all transfers to succeed".

 At first we can try to express this as an `if_succeeds` property, that specifies that the balance of the i-th receiver changes by the i-th amount: